 Propensity for Substance Alcohol Abuse Risk-Taking Tendency Self-Confidence

 Social Competence Teamwork

-Each evaluation consists of a battery of assessments and an in-depth interview with both an I/O psychologist and an Oregon licensed mental health professional.
+Each evaluation consists of a battery of assessments provided by Clarity Talent Measurement, and an in-depth interview with both an I/O psychologist and an Oregon licensed mental health professional.
 All assessments are chosen for their validity, reliability, and usefulness for the particular position being assessed.